lilblock1/chatbot-AI/README.md

 you can find the exe here
 chatbot-AI/Chatbot AI/bin/Debug/net5.0/
-this is a chatbot ai and it will respond to what you say i am new to programming so dont hate on this
+this is a chatbot ai and it will respond to what you say i am new to programming so dont hate on this the exe is named bot.exe